GigaBitcoin/gigabitcoin.github.io/_drafts/2014-05-31-darkcoin-a-complete-guide-to-creating-your-own-masternode.md

 ![Create Droplet](/_assets/createDroplet000.png)

-Now that your server has been created, copy the server IP address from the `Droplets` side bar and SSH viw:
+Now that your server has been created, copy the server IP address from the `Droplets` side bar and SSH with terminal via:

 ``` bash
 ssh root@YOUR.SERVER.IP.ADDRESS